John Clare's vowelless letter (performed)

 Drst Mr r fthfll r d thnk f m knw wht w sd tgthr — dd vst m n hll sm tm bck bt dnt cm hr gn fr t s ntrs bd plc wrs nd wrs nd w r ll Frnchmn flsh ppl tll m hv gt n hm n ths wrld nd s dnt believe n th thr nrt t mk mslf hvn wth m drst Mr nd sbscrb mslf rs fr vr & vr

-The code is easy to decipher: Clare systematically removed the vowells except for the y yrs and one word -- believe.
+Clare systematically removed the vowels and the letter y except for the y in yrs and one word -- believe.

 My Dearest Mary Collingwood